-Lonmin Plc – Annual report – 30 September 2017
+Lonmin Plc – Annual report – 30 September 2018

 Principal risks facing the Group

-The Board monitors the Group’s risk management and internal control systems on an ongoing basis and carries out a robust assessment of the principal strategic risks, their potential impact and the mitigating strategies in place as described on pages 22 to 27.
+The Board monitors the Group’s risk management and internal control systems on an ongoing basis, and carries out a robust assessment of the principal strategic risks, their potential impact and the mitigating strategies in place as described on pages 22 to 27.
 The principal risks include those that would threaten the Group’s strategic business model, future performance, liquidity and solvency.

 For the purposes of assessing the Group’s viability, the Directors considered in detail all of the principal risks in three groups.
 Some of these, for example changes in government policy, are not sensibly analysed numerically but could have serious repercussions (for example resource nationalisation and other threats to our licences).
-However, other elements such as PGM prices and exchange rates can be modelled to show the limits of our financing arrangements, and the management presented to the Board an array of scenarios and stress tests to illustrate this.
+However, other elements such as PGM prices and exchange rates can be modelled to show the limits of our financing arrangements.
+The management presented to the Board an array of scenarios and stress tests to illustrate this.
 The Directors considered also the correlations between these parameters, which provide some natural offsets in some cases.
 The Directors further considered those elements that are essentially within our control, such as costs, safety and productivity drivers of our business.
 These matters are kept under constant review and are specifically considered as part of the Board Strategy Review.

-Sufficiently adverse movements in these parameters, if not countered by timeous management action, and if persisting for a lengthy period, can threaten the viability of the organisation, as can some of the non-measurable risks.
+Sufficiently adverse movements in these parameters, if not able to be countered by timeous management action, and if persisting for a lengthy period, can threaten the viability of the organisation, as can some of the non-measurable risks.
 The management has established regular cash flow forecasting tools, and the Board considers these matters as part of the budgeting and results oversight process to ensure that any such trends receive urgent attention.

 How we assess the Group’s prospects

+The Directors have had detailed and ongoing discussions as a Board regarding the longer term viability of the Group.
+In 2017 the Board of Lonmin concluded that the acquisition of Lonmin by Sibanye-Stillwater represents a comprehensive and more certain solution to the challenges facing Lonmin than Lonmin could achieve by any alternative route.
 The Board of Lonmin believes that a combination of Sibanye-Stillwater and Lonmin creates a larger and more resilient company, with greater geographical and commodity diversification, that is better able to withstand short-term commodity price and foreign exchange volatility.
 By combining Sibanye-Stillwater’s existing, and contiguous, South African PGM assets with Lonmin’s operations, including Lonmin’s processing facilities, Sibanye-Stillwater is expected to be able to unlock operational synergies and become a fully integrated PGM producer in South Africa, thereby creating value for all stakeholders.
 Sibanye-Stillwater has developed a conservative Lonmin operating plan, which is not contingent on the development of new major capital projects and therefore limits downside risk while providing upside optionality in a higher South African Rand PGM price environment.
 Lonmin’s processing facilities will allow Sibanye-Stillwater in due course to smelt and refine ore from its existing Rustenburg Operations, enhancing and improving the economics of those operations, while simultaneously ensuring a sustainable source of material for these facilities, therefore maximising return on assets.

 Executive Management annually prepares a Life of Business Plan (LoBP) which covers a period in excess of 40 years detailing operational plans to utilise the Group’s long-life mineral resources.
 Focus has been given to the short to medium term with key consideration given to the ability of individual assets to generate cash and levers which can be pulled to ensure that those assets continue.
 The LoBP forecasts total mining production volumes and costs based on geological modelling and capital expenditure budgets.
 Capital allocation is determined based on portfolio optimisation models with the aim of ensuring that capital expenditure is invested only in the most valuable ore reserve development and expansion projects that are available to the Group.